LianFi15/Final-Project-Computation-and-Cognition/README.md

 # Final Project Cognition and Computation Course

 The project explores the impact of GloVe and BERT vector embeddings on language tasks, with a focus on gender bias.
-The study replicates Pereira et al.'s (2018) Analysis 1, using fMRI imaging data and GloVe embeddings to predict semantic vectors.
-The project extends this analysis, incorporating BERT embeddings and additional tasks.
-The open research task quantifies gender bias in both vector embeddings and fMRI data, referencing Garg et al. (2018).
-Furthermore, we attempt to replicate a debiasing task from Bolukbasi et al. (2016) to assess its effectiveness in mitigating gender bias identified in previous analyses.
+It replicates Pereira et al.'s (2018) Analysis 1, using fMRI imaging data and GloVe embeddings to predict semantic vectors.
+It extends this analysis by incorporating BERT embeddings and additional tasks.
+Gender bias is also explored in both vector embeddings and fMRI data, referencing Garg et al. (2018).
+Furthermore, an attempt is made to replicate a debiasing task from Bolukbasi et al. (2016) to assess its effectiveness in mitigating gender bias identified in previous analyses.

 ### Semantic Vectors To Decode Brain Activation